Efran08/fylogenetische-boom/README.md

-# The Magic Tree
+# Treevolution

 Version 1.0 03/03/25

 ### Product description
-This readme belongs to a website called The Magic Tree.
-The Magic Tree is able to display a phylogenetic tree.
+This readme belongs to a website called Treevolution.
+Treevolution is able to display a phylogenetic tree.
 This tree is customizable through files the user is able to upload and the user can choose different parameters from a given selection.
 The changeable parameters are the speed, the model and how the first line will be read.
 The user can choose between a standard, faster or slower speed.
 The  slower the speed, the more accurate the tree will be.
 The model is